crunchydosa123/stock-viewer/README.md

 ## Project Layout
-This project handle requirements in the following way:
 1. Homepage has a search bar.
 You need to enter a stock name in the search bar and press ENTER or click the search icon.
 The search bar reveals a list of best matches.
 2. You can click one of these.
 The url for each match is set to '/stock/stockname'.
 Clicking one of these will take you to the detailed view of each stock.
 3. The detailed view of each stock reveals: